 Category: A. Garnett Weiss

-• Aeolus House welcomes JC Sulzenko as a guest reader at the May 24 launch of “Slender Certainties” by Mary Lou Soutar-Hynes
+• Aeolus House welcomed JC Sulzenko as a guest reader at the May 24 launch of “Slender Certainties” by Mary Lou Soutar-Hynes

-Mary Lou Soutar-Hynes’ new collection launches at 2:00 PM on Saturday, May 24 in Toronto at Society Clubhouse.
+Mary Lou Soutar-Hynes’ new collection launched on Saturday, May 24 in Toronto at Society Clubhouse.

-JC welcomes the invitation from publisher Aeolus House to read at this afternoon celebration of Mary Lou’s fine poetry.
+JC welcomed the invitation from publisher Aeolus House to read at this afternoon celebration of Mary Lou’s fine poetry.

-JC will choose selections from Life, after life–from epitaph to epilogue, her 2024 collection of found poems using words drawn from obituaries published in the Globe and Mail and from Bricolage, a Gathering of Centos, a finalist for the 2022 Fred Kerner Book Award from the Canadian Authors Association.
-She may also include a new poem or two.
+JC choose selections from Life, after life–from epitaph to epilogue, her 2024 collection of found poems using words drawn from obituaries published in the Globe and Mail and from Bricolage, a Gathering of Centos, a finalist for the 2022 Fred Kerner Book Award from the Canadian Authors Association.

-JC writes centos and found poetry under her pen name, A. Garnett Weiss.
+JC explained that she writes centos and found poetry under her pen name, A. Garnett Weiss.
+“To give me distance from my other poetry and licence to move toward more abstract forms of expression.”

 • Celebrate National Poetry Month with JC Sulzenko